Cartrigger/angelauramc.github.io/markdown/wiki/getting_started/INSTALL.md

 :::

 ## iOS
-Instructions for installing AmethystLauncher on Apple devices.
+Instructions for installing Amethyst on Apple devices.

 ::: details Sideloading (TrollStore)
 We recommend TrollStore for all users if possible.
 This method allows for automatic JIT enabling, more memory allocation, and non-revoking installs.